miloszhygen/npm-tester/README.md

+# This module is created for test purposes!
+The real thing is coming soon :)

 # NEXT
 - github pages
 - create a release script that bumps version, creates a git tag and publish to npm